sjomik2000/Calendara/README.md

 database.
 Configured launchSettings.json and Startup.cs to launch API for specified port.
 + 2025.04.19 - Fixed request JSON formatting for Coordinates by creating custom GeoCoordinate class with request and response templates.
 Tested all HTTP requests through Postman.
-Added database connection and initialization files.
+Added database connection and initialisation files.
-+ 2025.04.20 - Written and configured database layer with EF core code first events initialization.
++ 2025.04.20 - Written and configured database layer with EF core code first events initialisation.
 Configured appsettings.json and startup files to connect to PostgreSQL.
 Registered database services.
 Created custom datetime conversion for PostgreSQL.
 Updated repository files to connect to the database.
 + 2025.04.21 - Added Microsoft.EntityFramework.InMemory package for testing EF Core functionality.
 Fully tested